mrlem/siage3d/README.md

 ### Usage

-Create an activity for you game:
+Create an activity for your game:

 ```Kotlin
 class SimpleActivity : SceneActivity() {